The Garage is excited to announce the launch of our 2023 Introduction to the Creative Industries Programme.

 The programme starts on Tuesday the 4 April 2023, the weekly group sessions run for 11-weeks until Wednesday 14 June.
 Individual Mentoring continues until Friday 7 July.

-Group Sessions will take place on Tuesdays from 12.30-3.30pm starting 8 February for 10-weeks finishing on Tuesday 13 June (no led session Tuesday 30 May).
+Group Training Sessions will take place on Tuesdays from 1pm-4pm, starting Tuesday 4 April for 11-weeks finishing on Tuesday 13 June (no led session Tuesday 30 May).

-Industry Expert Talks and Organisation Visits will take place on Wednesdays from 12.30-3.30pm starting 9 February for 10-weeks finishing on Wednesday 14 June (no led session Wednesday 31 May).
+Industry Expert Talks and Organisation Visits will take place on Wednesdays from 1pm-3pm, starting Wednesday 5 April for 11-weeks finishing on Wednesday 14 June (no led session Wednesday 31 May).

-Individual Mentoring weekly hour sessions will start the week commencing 7 March for 10-weeks finishing the week commencing 23 May.
+Individual Mentoring weekly sessions will start week commencing 8 May for 10-weeks finishing by Friday 7 July.
 The mentoring sessions are arranged individually at a convenient time for you and your mentor.

 - Tuesdays 1pm-4pm – Group Training (3 hours)

 - Wednesdays 10am-12pm – Creative Time (2 hours)